Pete Buttigieg And Elizabeth Warren Post Largest Gains In New National Poll, Joe Biden Remains Steady

 California Sen. Kamala Harris, who once surged after the first Democratic primary debate when she went toe-to-toe with Biden on stage, saw the opposite of a surge in the latest poll.
 The senator dropped from seven percent of support in September to two percent in the latest poll, painting a grim picture for her 2020 campaign team.

 Breaking the poll results down into specific demographics, Biden scored impressive support among many of them.
-He ranked as the favorite candidate for male voters, black voters, moderates and voters over the age of 65 while also being ranked, at 42 percent, the candidate with the best chance of beating President Donald Trump in 2020.
+He ranked as the favorite candidate for male voters, black voters, moderates, and voters over the age of 65 while also being ranked, at 42 percent, the candidate with the best chance of beating President Donald Trump in 2020.
 By comparison, Warren only managed 17 percent of those who think she’s the best chance at unseating Trump next year, and Sanders was right behind her at 16 percent.

-The polling results come on the heels of not-so-good news for Biden’s campaign out of the early-voting state of Iowa, where he plummeted to fourth place behind Warren, Sanders and Buttigieg, as reported by The Inquisitr.
+The polling results come on the heels of not-so-good news for Biden’s campaign out of the early-voting state of Iowa, where he plummeted to fourth place behind Warren, Sanders, and Buttigieg, as reported by The Inquisitr.

 Iowa voters are seemingly backing candidates who are ready to challenge the status quo and favor more progressive ideas like free college tuition and single-payer healthcare, which are policies championed by both Warren and Sanders.